 In the area you’ll find quite a bunch of secondhand bookshops, where you’ll be able to purchase Thai Medicine and Thai Massage books for very reasonable prices.

 The Tapae Gate and Square is one of the main the centers of activities and celebrations in Chiang Mai.
 In the direct surroundings of the gate (also written as Tha Phae Gate) you’ll find quite a number of secondhand bookshops with lots of Thai Massage publications.

 Bangkok is a city that definitely deserves more than one or two days of visiting.
 In my opinion---one or two weeks sounds more like it.
 There's so much to see, to experience, so much to live ...
 [Read More]

 Thai Massage Schools in Chiang Mai

 Most certainly there’s no other spot in the world that boasts so many Traditional Thai Massage schools, teachers, parlors, salons, and spas accumulated in just one place.
-Chiang Mai, ...
+Chiang Mai, the Rose...
 [Read More]

 History of Wat Pho

 As most people interested in Thai Massage and Traditional Thai Medicine already know, Wat Po is a Buddhist temple complex in the heart of Bangkok.
-Also known as the Temple of the Reclining Buddha, it house...
+Also known as the Temple of the Reclining Buddha,...
 [Read More]